Pakistan's long awaited 3G, 4G auction draws dismal response

 "The auction is thus expected to go for $863 million, nowhere close to $2 billion."

-Bids for 4G LTE licences were to start at $210 million.
+Bids for 4G LTE licenses were to start at $210 million.
 No operator has shown any interest.

 "It looks like 4G won't fetch any money," the finance ministry source said.
 "The disappointing bids are deepening the budget hole by almost $1.7 billion and are such a big hit the finance minister is ready to postpone the whole auction process."

-Spokesmen in the finance ministry, the IT ministry and telecom companies taking part in the bid said they were not authorised to officially comment on the issue.
+Spokesmen in the finance ministry, the IT ministry and telecom companies taking part in the bid said they were not authorized to officially comment on the issue.

 The disappointing response will pile further pressure on embattled Information Technology Minister Anusha Rahman, who is overseeing the auction.

-She drew criticism last month after appointing her husband to the Board of Directors at Ufone, one of the companies bidding for licences and partly owned by the government.
+She drew criticism last month after appointing her husband to the Board of Directors at Ufone, one of the companies bidding for licenses and partly owned by the government.
 He later resigned.

 (Editing by Katharine Houreld and Jacqueline Wong)